Infotainment & Telematics

 Berard, Dehors (Synacktiv), Hexacon 2022 [4]

-This Hexacon 2022 / Pwn2Own Vancouver 2022 entry targets the Tesla Model 3 via Wi-Fi.
-Like TBONE, entry relies on the "Tesla Service" auto-connect SSID.
-The Model 3 infotainment runs Linux 4.14 on an Intel Atom A3950 SoC; an internal Ethernet switch connects all major ECUs.
+For Pwn2Own Vancouver 2022 (written up at Hexacon 2022), Synacktiv went after the Tesla Model 3 over Wi-Fi.
+Entry again leans on the "Tesla Service" auto-connect SSID, as in TBONE.
+The Model 3 infotainment runs Linux 4.14 on an Intel Atom A3950 SoC, with an internal Ethernet switch tying all major ECUs together.

-Two previously unknown ConnMan bugs are at the core.
-CVE-2022-32292 is an out-of-bounds byte swap in the WISPR captive portal HTTP client: ConnMan issues an HTTP GET to an attacker-controlled URL after connecting, and one specific byte is converted to null at one byte past an allocation boundary, corrupting heap metadata.
-CVE-2022-32293 is a double free in the same path, used to clean the heap state.
-Exploitation combined heap shaping, a libc pointer infoleak through DHCP hostname manipulation, and tcache poisoning for arbitrary write.
-The sandbox escape used a raw socket available to ConnMan that gave direct Ethernet access for CAN proxy injection to the Gateway.
-The fixes covered both ConnMan CVEs and two kernel issues, CVE-2022-42431 and CVE-2022-42430.
+Two previously unknown ConnMan bugs sit at the core.
+CVE-2022-32292 is an out-of-bounds byte swap in the WISPR captive portal HTTP client: after connecting, ConnMan issues an HTTP GET to an attacker-controlled URL, and one specific byte gets converted to null one byte past an allocation boundary, corrupting heap metadata.
+CVE-2022-32293 is a double free in the same path, used to clean up the heap state.
+The exploit brought together heap shaping, a libc pointer infoleak through DHCP hostname manipulation, and tcache poisoning for an arbitrary write.
+For the sandbox escape, ConnMan had access to a raw socket that gave direct Ethernet access, enough for CAN proxy injection to the Gateway.
+The fixes covered both ConnMan CVEs plus two kernel issues, CVE-2022-42431 and CVE-2022-42430.

 Unlocking the Drive